pazspm/NeuralNetworksProject/README.md

 };

 ```

-Changing others parameters will be available soon...
+The output will be available in "Results" folder, this folder contains a folder for each configuration tested, inside the configuration folder you will have the results.txt as well a folder for each iteration graphic results (AUC and Confusion Matrix).
+The results.txt file contains a compilation of performance of this configuration according with the number of iterations choosen before.

+# More scripts
-# How to run Adapted SMOTE algorithm #
+## How to run Adapted SMOTE algorithm

 A variation of [SMOTE](https://www.jair.org/media/953/live-953-2037-jair.pdf "SMOTE") algorithm was implemented and it is in the file: **adapted_smote.py**